Buffit History, Family Crest & Coats of Arms

 These place names are derived from the Old English words "burh," meaning "stronghold," or a "fortified manor," and "ford," a location where a river can be crossed.
 Some variations of this surname, no doubt come from the Old French word "buffet," meaning "table" or "cupboard."

 The surname Buffit was first found in Shropshire where two of the first listings of the family were listed there in the Hundredorum Rolls of 1273: Hugo de Bureford: and Roger de Bureford.
 William le Burford and Walter le Boreforde were both listed in Kirby's Quest as holding lands in Somerset, 1 Edward III (during the first year's reign of King Edward III.)

 Early History of the Buffit family

-Another 179 words (13 lines of text) covering the years 1329 and 1620 are included under the topic Early Buffit History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Buffit research.
+Another 58 words (4 lines of text) covering the years 1329 and 1620 are included under the topic Early Buffit History in all our PDF Extended History products and printed products wherever possible.

 Buffit Spelling Variations

 Buffit has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Burford, Bareford, Berford, Barford, Buford, Burfort and many more.